-- 1 and ½ cups brown sugar
+- 1½ cups sugar

-- 1 teaspoon vanilla
+- 1 tbsp. vanilla extract

 This is a sponsored conversation written by me on behalf of International Delight.
 The opinions and text are all mine.